Brake System Diagnostics

 Putting the Anti-Lock Braking System Together

 As you can see from the diagram below the Anti-lock Braking System is just that.
 A complete system which is designed to act as a conventional braking system, complete with brake proportioning controls, and as an anti-lock braking system during periods of wheel lock-up.
 Technicians repairing anti-lock braking systems need to be knowledgeable in all areas of the braking system.
 The brake master cylinder, the brake lines, the brake proportioning system, the disc brake system, the drum brake system, (some vehicles use the drum braking system for the rear brakes), wheel speed sensors, the brake control module, the wheel speed sensors, vehicle speed sensors, and the brake control valve assembly.
-Unless you plan to go to school for brake systems or to have less than the best brakes you should leave the diagnoses and repair of your Anti-lock Braking System to the professionals at Rock Bridge Automotive Repair.
-There is no better automotive repair shop in the Gallatin, Tennessee area to complete your Anti-Lock braking System Repairs than Rock Bridge Automotive Repair.
+Unless you plan to go to school for brake systems, or you are content to have less than the best brakes, you should leave the diagnoses and repair of your Anti-lock Braking System to the professionals at Rock Bridge Automotive Repair.
+There is no better automotive repair shop in the Gallatin, Tennessee area to complete your Anti-Lock braking system repairs than Rock Bridge Automotive Repair.